 The Southeastern Threshold Region lies on the southeastern edge of the Basin, and is characterized as having moderate agricultural land use with steep geographic features surrounding the valley.
 Groundwater is generally high in this area, with recent historical data showing levels around 50 feet or less below ground surface, which indicates that this region is likely currently in a full condition.
 Groundwater levels in this region are subject to declines during drought periods, but have typically recovered back to previous levels during historically wet periods.
-The northern boundary of this region is the narrows at the Cuyama River, and the eastern boundary is the extent of alluvium.
+The northern boundary of this region is the narrows at the Cuyama River approximately at the boundary with U.S. Forest Service lands, and the eastern boundary is the extent of alluvium.
 The southern and western extent of this region is defined by the groundwater basin boundary.